bnb-chain/bnb-chain.github.io/docs/tokens.md

 # Asset Management

 ## Introduction
-Assets are stored as `tokens` on Beacon Chain, and the below management actions are available.
+Assets are stored as `tokens` on BNB Beacon Chain, and the below management actions are available.
 All the assets are complied with [BEP2](https://github.com/bnb-chain/BEPs/blob/master/BEP2.md).

 The [fees](trading-spec.md#fees) that are due must be paid in BNB before any of these operations can be executed.
 The fees for testnet and mainnet are different.